Jack Grealish

-Jack Peter Grealish (born 10 September 1995) is an English professional footballer who plays as a winger or attacking midfielder for club Everton, on loan from Manchester City, and the England national team.
+Jack Peter Grealish (born 10 September 1995) is an English professional footballer who plays as a winger for club Everton, on loan from Manchester City.

 Grealish joined Aston Villa at the age of six, and made his debut for the club in May 2014, following a loan at Notts County, becoming club captain in 2019.
 In 2021, Grealish was signed by Manchester City in a transfer deal worth £100 million, making him at the time, the most expensive British player ever.
 In his first season with the club, he won a Premier League title, before securing a continental treble in his second campaign.
+After falling out of favour at City, Grealish was loaned to Everton in 2025, and again in 2026.

-Born in England and having Irish ancestry, Grealish was eligible to represent either England or the Republic of Ireland internationally.
+Born in England with Irish ancestry, Grealish was eligible to represent either England or the Republic of Ireland internationally.
 He was capped by the Republic of Ireland up to under-21 level before confirming his decision to play for England in April 2016.
 Grealish played for the England under-21s for the first time in May 2016, winning the 2016 Toulon Tournament.
 He represented the senior side at UEFA Euro 2020 and the 2022 FIFA World Cup.